apjv05/LeetCode/Problems/Two Pointers/README.md

 Have one pointer move faster than the other, usually at twice the speed.
 Used when you need to detect cycles, middle points, or manage traversal without extra memory.

 Should be used when
-- You're dealing with cyclic structures like linked lists.
+- You're dealing with cyclic structures like linked lists
-- You need to find a middle, detect cycles, or partition a structure.
+- You need to find a middle, detect cycles, or partition a structure
     - Structural detection

 Key Proproties